-Figure 33: Areas of household deprivation for calculating slum indicator
+Figure 34: Areas of household deprivation for calculating slum indicator

-Lack of access to improved water source 2.
+1. Lack of access to improved water source 2.
 Lack of access to improved sanitation facilities 3.
-Lack of 4.
-Lack of 5.
-Lack of
+Lack of sufficient living area 4.
+Lack of housing durability 5.
+Lack of security of tenure

-sufficient living housing security of

-area durability tenure

-Key concepts46
+Key concepts65

-- Access to improved water service: A household is considered to have access to improved drinking water if it has a sufficient amount of water (20 litres/person/day) for family use, at an affordable price (less than 10% of the total household income) as well as available to all household members without being subjected to extreme efforts (less than one hour a day for the minimum sufficient quantity).
+Access to improved water service: A household is considered to have access to improved drinking water if it has a sufficient amount of water (20 litres/person/day) for family use, at an affordable price (less than 10% of the total household income) as well as available to all household members without being subjected to extreme efforts (less than one hour a day for the minimum sufficient quantity).
 In addition, the facility (source of drinking water) is protected from outside contamination, in particular fecal matter.